pydanny/daniel.feldroy.com/pages/books/everyone-dies.md

 ## About the book

 "Everyone Dies" is told from the point-of-view of seven people.
-It's my dark fantasy take on [Rashomon](https://en.wikipedia.org/wiki/Rashomon), the Akira Kurosawa story where a murder is told from different viewpoints.
+It's a dark fantasy story based on an idea I've wanted to write for years: a story where all the protagonists die.
+While a POV story, it is in some ways inspired by [Akira Kurosawa's Rashomon](https://en.wikipedia.org/wiki/Rashomon).
+Some of the overlap between chapters is to lean into the idea of multiple points of view of the same event.
 At 20.5k words this is a novella told in thirty chapters.

 ---